Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Interpolation of Determinant and Trace

-The set of orthogonal functions can also be defined on intervals other than \([0,1]\) by adjusting the integral's bound in the orthogonality condition in \eqref{eq:inner-prod}, which yields a different set of function coefficients.
-However, it is more convenient to fix the domain of orthogonal functions to the unit interval \([0,1]\), and later scale the domain of generated functions as desired, \eg \([0,l]\) where \(l \coloneqq \operatorname{max}(\t_i)\).
-Despite the latter approach does not lead to orthogonal functions in \([0,l]\), they equivalently produce a well-conditioned system of equations to solve the weights \(w_i\).
+A set of orthogonal functions can also be defined on intervals other than \([0,1]\) by adjusting the bounds of integration in \eqref{eq:inner-prod}, which yields a different set of function coefficients.
+However, it is more convenient to fix the domain of orthogonal functions to the unit interval \([0,1]\), and later scale the domain as desired, \eg to \([0,l]\) where \(l \coloneqq \operatorname{max}(\t_i)\).
+Although this approach does not lead to orthogonal functions in \([0,l]\), it nonetheless produces a well-conditioned system of equations for the weights \(w_i\).

-\begin{remark} The interpolation function defined in \eqref{eq:approx} asymptotes consistently to \(\tilde{\tau}(\t) \to \t^{-1}\) at \(\t \tau_0 \gg1\).
-On the other end, the convergence \(\tilde{\tau}(\t) \to \tau_0\) at \(\t \tau_0 \ll 1\) is not uniform, rather the interpolation function oscillates.
-This behavior is originated from the basis functions \(\phi_i\), \(i > 0\), that are not independent at \(\t \tau_0 \ll 1\), particularly, near the origin.
+\begin{remark} The interpolation function defined in \eqref{eq:approx} asymptotes consistently to \(\tilde{\tau}_p(\t) \to \t\) at \(\t \gg \tau_{p, 0}\).
+On the other end, the convergence \(\tilde{\tau}_p(\t) \to \tau_{p, 0}\) at \(\t \ll \tau_{p, 0}\) is not uniform, rather the interpolation function oscillates.
+This behavior is originated from the basis functions \(\phi_i\), \(i > 0\), that are not independent at \(\t \ll \tau_{p, 0}\), particularly, near the origin.
 This dependency of basis functions cannot be resolved by the orthogonalized functions \(\phi_i^{\perp}\), as they are orthogonal with respect to the singular weight function \(\t^{-1}\) at the origin.
-In conclusion, \eqref{eq:approx} should not be employed on very small logarithmic scales, rather, other interpolation functions should be employed for such purpose. \end{remark}
+Thus, \eqref{eq:approx} should not be employed on very small logarithmic scales, rather, other interpolation functions should be employed for such purpose, such as presented in \Cref{sec:interp-2}. \end{remark}